-It’s easier to buy a bag of pre-shredded cheese, but is it better for you?
+These are the TOP 5 Reasons Why You Should Grate Your Own Cheese!
 Turns out, there are some surprising reasons why you should grate your own cheese by hand.

 What is the difference between pre grated cheese and cheese by the block?

 Pre-grated cheese contains preservatives like potato starch and natamycin, meant to keep the shreds from clumping together in the bag.
 That also means they don't melt together as well when cooking.

-1. Freshly Grated Cheese Melts Better
+2. Freshly Grated Cheese Melts Better

 Pre-grated cheese contains preservatives like potato starch and natamycin, meant to keep the shreds from clumping together in the bag.
-That also means they don’t melt together as well when cooking.
-Freshly grated cheese lacks those additives so your recipes will turn out less clumpy and much smoother.
+That means the cheese won't melt well when used for cooking.

 I used freshly grated cheese to ensure the cheese would melt into the cream properly to create a luxurious sauce that coats the pasta like a dream.

 The crust, or any part of it, must clearly show the dots that spell out Parmigiano Reggiano.
 This is in fact a mark of origin that is marked on the form when it is made.

 Europe Regulations on Parmigiano Cheese

 Like another familiar controlled-origin product, Champagne, in order to qualify it has to be produced within a specific and limited geographic area (which includes the provinces of Parma, Reggio-Emilia, Modena, Mantua, and Bologna) and it needs to be made following a specific process, using genuine raw ingredients that also come from the designated area of origin.

 Within the U.S., however, there’s no such regulation, so anything can be sold as “Parmesan,” no matter where or how it’s made — and even if it doesn’t contain any Parmesan cheese at all.
 In 2012, the FDA investigated a cheese factory in Pennsylvania and found that the cheese it was selling as “100% grated parmesan” was actually cut with fillers like wood pulp and contained exactly 0% real Parmesan cheese, using instead cheaper varieties like Swiss and cheddar.

 The Difference Between Parmigiano and Parmesan Cheese

 Parmigiano-Reggiano is also aged at least one year and up to three years.
 Parmesan, on the other hand, is not regulated, and may be aged as little as 10 months.

-My favorite Products for Grating and Storing
+Products for Grating and Storing

 Use a high quality cheese grater.
 I like to use rotary (hand held with a turning handle) for grating hard cheese.

 This is the air tight container I recommend for storing parmigiano and other hard cheeses: